file-format/Products/content/en/spreadsheet/net/bookfx/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Using Values and Formulas in Excel using C#</h2>
-<p>BookFx also allows using values and formulas in your excel worksheets.
+<p>BookFx also allows using values and formulas in your Excel worksheets.
 Using the ValueBox you can create values and formulas.
 It can be created using Make.Value method.
 To use the formula the value should beging with '=' operator like Make.Value("=SUM(RC[1]:RC[3])").</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}